lizard123137/database-dev-course/README.md

 The project documentation is written in the Polish language, as specified, by the course requirements.

-The course materials are publicly available at `dsc.pollub.pl/sql`
+The course materials are publicly available [here](dsc.pollub.pl/sql).